SPARK Senior Health · Investment Book · Stage 3 of 6

 Portfolio breakeven

-Safe or convertible note converts at Series A · investors hold equity in MSO only
+Safe or convertible note converts at exit or liquidity event · investors hold equity in MSO only

 Founders